Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/BAQME.md

 | Updated    | Description
 | ----       | ---
+| 2022-08-15 | BAQME emails us: 'At the moment Joyride doesn't give priority to updating the feed so it follows the GBFS standard (`is_reserved` property).
+We/BAQME updated our "old" custom made BAQME feed.
+It should give accurate data now.'
+| 2022-08-15 | We didn't get any response from Joyride.
+| 2022-07-19 | The Joyride GBFS feed has no rotated ID's, but it doesn't remove vehicles from the feed if these are in active rental ([though they should](https://github.com/NABSA/gbfs/blob/master/gbfs.md#vehicle_statusjson)).
+We emailed Joyride and ask if they can fix the GBFS feed so it doesn't include vehicles that have an active rental.
+| 2022-07-09 | We added the new GBFS feed for testing purposes.
+| 2022-06-28 | BAQME asks us if we can activate the GBFS feed of joyridecity.bike, so that BAQME's can disable its own feed and save resources.
+| 2022-03-21 | BAQME emails: "We got a GBFS feed URL from our whitelabel software provider.
+Could you check if this feed is valid and that is does have static vehicle IDs?"
 | 2022-01-31 | There has been 'fake' vehicle at [51.9103119, 4.4782139] from 2021-09-06 to 2022-01-26 11:00.
 Reason was: Joyride often sends this exact coordinate if there's a status change.
 BAQME fixed this in their feed and asked Joyride to fix it at there side as well.
 Since 2022-01-26 this 'fake' vehicle is not present in the data feed anymore, so all is good now
 | 2021-09-09 | Asked BAQME to add vehicle type